wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/open-source-connectors/includes/3-download-connector.md

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the successful sign-in message.](../media/3-05-success.png)](../media/3-05-success.png#lightbox)

-1. Return to the command prompt, where you should see a **Login successful** message.
+1. Return to the command prompt, where you should see a login successful message.

 1. Run the download command.